AcuChiro

 - Improving proprioception and joint stability

-Electroacupuncture has show especially good results in the treatment of chronic foot pain.
+Electroacupuncture has shown especially good results in treating chronic foot pain.
 In this practice, a practitioner passes a small electrical current through two needles before inserting them into the patient’s foot.
 The patient does not experience any discomfort because the needles are as thin as a human hair.
 In addition to reducing inflammation, this method helps to increase the normal flow of blood to the ankle, foot, and lower leg.
+Furthermore, acupuncture can also aid in headache treatment and provide pregnancy acupuncture to support expectant mothers.
+Utilizing these methods can lead to improved digestive health and shoulder pain relief, making acupuncture a valuable tool for overall well-being.

 Carpal Tunnel Syndrome